tumbleweed-cdc/.github/profile/README.md

 ### Manual Deployment

-Tumbleweed allows for manual deployment, whether locally or to an existing server of your choice using Docker.
+Manual deployment is also an option, whether locally or to an existing server of your choice using Docker.

 **Prerequisites:**